 The ONS Retail Sales Index (RSI) is calculated from a sample of 5,000 retailers representing approximately 90 per cent of all known retail activity within Great Britain.
-The sample contains 900 large retailers, i.e. businesses employing more than 100 employees or with annual turnover greater than £60 million, and a random sample of smaller retailers.
+The sample contains 900 large retailers, that is, businesses employing more than 100 employees or with annual turnover greater than £60 million, and a random sample of smaller retailers.
 Retailers in the sample are asked to provide their total retail sales turnover and total turnover for sales made via the Internet for the specified period.
 The RSI is used to inform decisions on the current economic performance of the retail sector and is a data source for Gross Domestic Product.
 The September 2012 period covers the dates 26 August 2012 to 29 September 2012.

 In September 2012 the amount of goods bought (volume) in the retail sector was estimated to have increased by 2.5 per cent compared with September 2011.
 The amount spent on goods (value) in the retail sector was estimated to have increased by 3.2 per cent over the same period, whilst the price of goods sold (store price inflation) increased by 0.7 per cent year-on-year, up from 0.2 per cent in August 2012.